MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 The `Generate` procedure takes a prompt as a parameter and returns the generated text.
 The `SetAuthorization` procedure sets the authorization information as described in the previous section.
 The `SetParameters` procedure sets the parameters that define the max number of tokens that can be used for the generation and at which temperature the generation should be set.
-The temperature...
+The temperature is defined as what sampling temperature to use, and can be set to a number between 0 and 2.
+Higher values means that the model will take more risks.
+0 (argmax sampling) can be set for generation with a well-defined answer, whereas 0.9 will allow for more creative applications.
+For more information, see [Azure OpenAI Service REST API reference](/azure/ai-services/openai/reference).
 The `SetCopilotCapability` procedure sets the capability for the generation.
 The `IsolatedStorage.Get` procedure gets the metaprompt from the `IsolatedStorage` object.
 The `SetPrimarySystemMessage` procedure then sets the primary system message.